jrvalverde/AdaptiveDFBA/README.md

 A sample session might be (assuming that you have R installed and an ODE solver installed (which should be trivial on Linux using a package manager)

+In Ubuntu, for instance, you could install the ODE solvers with

+>
+> sudo apt install lp-solve liblpsolve-dev coinor-clp coinor-libclp-dev glpk-utils libglpk-dev
+>

 $ wget https://github.com/jrvalverde/AdaptiveDFBA/archive/master.zip

 $ unzip master